IRS Form 3800 Instructions

 In Line 3, you’ll enter the applicable passive activity credit amount allowed from IRS Form 8582-CR, Passive Activity Credit Limitations, or IRS Form 8810, Corporate Passive Activity Loss and Credit Limitations.

-The passive activity credit amount allowed in this line only applies to the general business credits not allowed against TMT in Line 2, plus any prior year unallowed passive activity.
-If the amount of applicable credits is zero, enter ‘0.’
+The passive activity credit amount allowed on Part I, Line 3, only applies to the general business credits not allowed against TMT from Line 2.
+Do not include specified credits on Line 3.

-irs form 3800, part i: current year credit for credits not allowed against tmt
+irs form 3800, part i: current year credit for credits not allowed against tentative minimum tax (TMT)

 Line 4: Carryforward of general business credit to current tax year